Use non-obvious answers to security questions

 A bit of harmless fun?
 Maybe - or maybe not.

-Be careful with what you post on Facebook - those fun viral posts may not always be quite so fun & innocent after all...
+Be careful with what you post on social media - and who can see your posts.
+Those fun viral posts may not always be quite so fun & innocent after all...

 Many websites now use stronger password reset processes, such as emailing a password reset link or texting a security code to your phone, but there are still many sites where a simple question is all that's stopping an attacker from accessing your account.